elisapolystar/zeebe-test-bench/README.md

 `zeebe-job-worker` is a Gradle project which includes pre-defined job workers.
 To run:
 - Open `zeebe-job-worker` in IntelliJ IDEA.
 - Run `gradle build`.
+    - For Windows, if you want to use IntelliJ IDEA's Terminal, remember to switch to the Ubuntu Terminal before running the command.
 - Open a job worker file (e.g., `CartUpdate.kt`) and click the `Run` button.
 Note that the run configuration (next to the run button) should be `Current File`.

 Each job worker can print one or more output lines to the command line upon whenever it's job worker is needed.